barr-israel/graveler-sim/README.md

 ## Download
 Simply download a version matching your machine from releases, but performance will likely be lower due to not having native target compilation, and will be set using half the available threads
+A different executable was compiled for different x86_64 instruction sets([wikipedia](https://en.wikipedia.org/wiki/X86-64#Microarchitecture)), an executable for a newer set than available on the machine will not run.
 ## Compilation
 To compile the code, you need to have rust nightly installed, and then run the performance maximised build command:
 ```rust